 Activities for members include historical and archaeological investigations and the transcribing and indexing of original documents.

-A description of the visit to Melton Mowbray and Harlaxton Manor near Grantham on 15th June has been added to the Recent Events page.
+Reports on the visit to the new West Yorkshire History centre on 23 November, has been added to the Recent Events page.

 Information recently added to the News page: